ds5110/faces/soph/notes_logreg.md

 <img src="figs/images/soph_logreg/p4_fd_cmat.png" width=600>

 **Partition 5: The "norm_cenrot_sym_diff" column**
-This partition was also pretty strong even before feature selection (recall score on baby could be better).
+This partition was also pretty strong even before feature selection (recall score on baby could be better) (is overfitting a possibility?
+It is a lot of features).

 Without feature selection:
 * Accuracy score: 0.95